OpenSourcePolitics/metabase_automation/README.md

 ## Development

-For now Decidim Metabase simplify operations for our Data team.
+For now Metabase Automation simplify operations for our Data team.
 Please note that the code is not efficient and potential fails are present.
 At the moment, it shouldn't causes specific issues on your Metabase server.